-Few people pay attention to how we obtain the chemicals and molecular ingredients of our everyday life.
-Traditionally, they are from petrochemical processing or extraction from natural sources such as plants or animals.
+Few people pay attention to how the chemicals and molecular ingredients of our everyday life are made.
+Traditionally, most come from petrochemical processing or extraction from natural sources such as plants or animals.
 However, both methods face major challenges.
-Petrochemical processing depends on limited petroleum supply and may cause environmental pollutions.
-Natural product extraction can place a heavy burden on natural resources, and many low concentration ingredients are difficult to obtain.
+Petrochemicals are ultimately unsustainable and contribute to increasing levels of atmospheric carbon dioxide.
+Natural products derived from native sources require inefficient use of land and impose a heavy burden on other natural resources, as most exist in low concentrations and are difficult to extract and purify.

-To overcome these challenges, Conagen’s scientists and engineers focus on using modern synthetic biology tools to develop novel and renewable bio-based production platforms.
-We have engineered specifically-designed chassis organisms for the production of various molecules.
-We are constantly pushing the frontiers of bio-manufacturing and discovering innovative solutions.
+To overcome these challenges, Conagen’s scientists and engineers use modern synthetic biology tools to develop novel and renewable bio-based production platforms.
+We have designed chassis organisms for the production of various molecular classes.
+We are constantly pushing the frontiers of bio-manufacturing and discovering innovative solutions to improve our everyday lives.

-Terpenoids are one of the most diverse secondary compounds found in nature.
-Conagen has developed one of the most high-yielding fermentation platforms for producing sesquiterpenes, diterpenes, triterpenes, carotenoids, and their degradation as well as modification products.
+Terpenoids are one of the most diverse secondary metabolite classes found in nature.
+Conagen has developed one of the most high-yielding fermentation platforms for producing sesquiterpenes, diterpenes, triterpenes, carotenoids, and related derivatives thereof.

 Aromatic amino acids-derived compounds